jadensiow/File_Sharing_Web/README.md

 npm install
 ```

-Next, create a config.py file inside backend place in the following
+Next, create a config.py file inside the backend root folder and type in the following

 ```
 import os